 Can I replace parts on my Nexgrill gas grill?

-Yes, replacement parts for Nexgrill Gas Grills are generally available and fairly easy to find through retailers or online.
+Yes, replacement parts for Nexgrill gas grills are generally available and fairly easy to find through retailers or online.
 Common parts like cooking grates, burners, and igniters can be swapped out, offering a cost-effective way to repair and extend the life of your grill rather than replacing the entire unit.